FarhanMuftiHilmy/tower-of-hanoi/README.md

 # tower-of-hanoi

-Here i use iterative solution from https://en.wikipedia.org/wiki/Tower_of_Hanoi
+Here I used iterative solution from https://en.wikipedia.org/wiki/Tower_of_Hanoi

 For an even number of disks:
 1. make the legal move between pegs A and B (in either direction),